Analyticverse/cid_mapping_tools/README.md

 # cid_mapping_tools
 We'll use this repo to share tools for mapping Connect for Cancer Prevention Concept IDs to human readable variable labels.

-## CSV to Text Converter written by Martin Ferguson
+## Concept ID Converter written by Martin Ferguson

-This Python script (`dceg_connect_cid2txt.py`) is designed to convert concept IDs (CIDs) in a given CSV file (`SITE_deidentified_recruitment_data.csv`) into their corresponding textual representations using a predefined data dictionary.
+This Python script (`dceg_connect_cid2txt.py`) is designed to convert Concept IDs (CIDs) in a given CSV file (`SITE_deidentified_recruitment_data.csv`) into their corresponding textual representations using a predefined data dictionary.
 The script processes the CSV file and creates an Excel spreadsheet with a multirow header column and a corresponding CSV file containing the converted data.

 ### Prerequisites